 What is first-party data activation?

-As the old way of doing things crumbles, brands are well-advised to start exploring new avenues to reach, extend, and engage their audiences in a targeted, personalized manner.
-The most obvious option is using their existing first-party data to do so.
+With the old way of doing things crumbling, brands are turning to new ways to reach, extend, and engage their audiences in a targeted, privacy-aligned manner.
+The most immediate and scalable option?
+Activating the first-party data they already own.

-So with many brand marketers turning renewed focus on their first-party data, the question arises: What is first-party data activation, and how does it solve the problem of audience targeting in the post-third-party cookies era?
+So with many brand marketers turning renewed focus on their first-party data, one question comes to the forefront: What is first-party data activation, and how does it solve today’s targeting challenge?

 Defining first-party data